The Twilight Zone Tower of Terror: Engineering

 The ride system employs specialized technology developed by Walt Disney Imagineering, particularly the ability to move the vehicle in and out of the vertical motion shaft.
 The elevator cabs are self-propelled automated guided vehicles, which lock into separate vertical motion cabs.
 The cabs can move into and out of elevators horizontally, move through the "Fifth Dimension" scene, and on to the drop shaft.
 The Florida ride runs on a unique loop system, with two identical ride systems built within the Tower.
 There are four shafts in the back section of the building containing the dark-ride portion of the attraction.

 After the corridor scene, the four shafts merge into two, identical "Fifth Dimension" scenes, and then a cab enters the single drop shaft.
 After the drop sequence, the elevators unload in the building's basement, then return to one of the show shafts to re-load the next guests.
 The Twilight Zone Tower of Terror initially featured a single drop until May 1996, when the ride was upgraded with a second one.
-A third drop was added three years later in 1999.
+A third drop was added in 1999.
 In January 2003, the attraction's triple drop was replaced with randomized multi-drop sequences selected by a computer within the ride.

 In order to achieve the weightless effect the Imagineers desired, cables attached to the bottom of the elevator car pull it down at a speed slightly faster than what a free fall would provide.
 Two enormous motors are located at the top of the tower, measuring 12 ft tall, 35 ft long, and weighing 132000 lb.
 They are able to accelerate 10 ST at 15 times the speed of normal elevators.
 They generate 275 times the torque of a Chevrolet Corvette engine, reaching top speed in 1.5 seconds.

 The ride's slogan, "Never the Same Fear Twice!", refers to the drop pattern being randomly selected by a computer before the ride begins.
 The drop reaches a top speed of 39 mph.
 Initially, the attraction's vehicles seated 22 guests, restrained by lap bars; in 2002, the vehicles each had a seat removed from the back row and lap bars were replaced by seatbelt restraints.
 The vehicles for Tokyo's Tower of Terror still accommodate 22 guests, 7 in the first two rows and 8 in the third.